Structure-preserving numerical schemes for Lindblad equations: On deterministic methods for Lindblad equations

 Explicit Runge-Kutta methods could preserve the trace (as $\tr\big(\lbop(\rho)\big)=0$ for any $\rho$), but as was discussed in \cite{riesch_analyzing_2019}, they fail to preserve the positivity of density matrices.

 The \cn{} (CN) method, as a second-order implicit Runge-Kutta method, has also been studied and used for Lindblad equations.
 For instance, \cite{ziolkowski_ultrafast_1995} applied CN scheme for a two-level Lindblad equation with $H$ being time-dependent (in the context of solving the Maxwell-Bloch equation).
 When it comes to the \vneq{} $\dot{\rho}_t = -i \comm{H}{\rho_t}$ (a special case of Lindblad equations without dissipative terms), it was known that a direct application of \cn{} scheme cannot preserve the positivity in general, when the dimension $\dimn\ge 3$ \cite{bidegaray_introducing_2001}.
 In \cite{al-mohy_computing_2011}, Al-Mohy and Higham proposed an efficient algorithm based on the Taylor series method (together with the scaling and squaring method).
 Their algorithm appears to be very promising and practical.
 Indeed, the issue of not preserving the density matrix structure might be negligible for many situations, especially when we approximate the matrix exponential accurate enough, \eg{}, up to the machine precision.
-However, in the context of simulating Lindblad equation, we believe it might still be nicer to derive and study algorithms that respect and embed the physical structure.
+However, in the context of simulating Lindblad equation (with physical meaning), it would be better to develop algorithms that respect the physical properties.

-\subsubsection{Pad{\'e} approximation}
+\subsection{Pad{\'e} approximation}

 The \pade{} is also a widely used method for matrix exponential, especially when it is used in combination with the scaling and squaring method \cite{higham_scaling_2005,al-mohy_new_2009}.
 The $(q,q)$-\pade{} for $e^{\lbop \dt}$, denoted by $\padeR_q\bigl(\lbop\dt\bigr)$, is given by